rawiriblundell/linux_speedrun/README.md

 * No busybox, no coreutils.
 * I don't know if other basic commands like `rm`, `chmod`, `mkdir` etc are present.
 I am going to assume that these commands are **not** available.
 The only binary we know for sure is present is `cat`.
+* Because `cat` is present, that means that we have a shell with which to invoke it :)
-* No guarantee of `bash`, however as it's Linux, we can assume a POSIX compatible shell, be it `bash`, `dash`, `ash` or, most likely, `ksh`.
+* No guarantee of `bash`, however as it's Linux, we can assume *at least* a POSIX compatible shell, be it `bash`, `dash`, `ash` or, most likely, `ksh`.
 Given that we don't know which, we target for POSIX as the lowest common denominator.
  I'm going to use `/bin/ksh` for any examples below.

 **This means that we're largely bootstrapping from shell builtins.**

 ## Plan

 The first step is to assemble some rudimentary shell based tools to assist with editing files, without writing a full blown editor.
-We will need at least the following:
+We will need at least the following in a vague approximate order of preference:

 * `cled` - an extremely simple entry-only editor, editing is handled by other tools
 * `addln` - add a line to a file